Did you hear? 2016 has been declared the International Year of Pulses, and we here at Shiloh Farms couldn’t be more excited!

 Why are they important?

 Rich in nutrients (including fiber, protein, complex carbohydrates, and a wide variety of vitamins and minerals), pulses have a multitude of culinary uses.
 A staple this time of year in soups and stews, pulses are also a welcome addition to salads, spreads, casseroles, veggie burgers, and so much more.
-Mashed or ground into a flour, they can even be added to breads, brownies, and other baked goods!
+Mashed or ground into a flour, they can even be added to breads, crackers, and other baked goods (even brownies!).

 Pulses are also very important from an agricultural standpoint.
 They are vital to effective crop rotation, as they act as natural fertilizers by helping to fix nitrogen (an essential element for life) in the soil.
 Even better, pulses are a hearty and highly sustainable crop, typically requiring far less water to grow than other agricultural products.

-Shiloh Farms is proud to offer over 18 pulse varieties, all Certified Organic and 25% off through the end of January!
+Shiloh Farms and PureLiving are proud to offer over 20 pulse varieties, all Certified Organic, Kosher, and Non-GMO!
 Among those available:

 Adzuki Beans: These small, red beans have a nutty, sweet flavor, making them a versatile addition to both sweet and savory dishes.
 A rich source of protein, fiber, and minerals, adzuki beans are particulary high in iron, magnesium, and folic acid.